souryavarenya/souryavarenya.github.io/index.md

 ---

 Although I have spent most of my life in Mumbai, I am a native speaker of Telugu (can read and write too!).
 I have had my hands into all random arts - Carnatic Vocal, Painting, Violin, Chalk and Pencil sculpting, 3D modeling etc. Being in the exploration phase, I am still attempting to widen my knowledge before I narrow down on one and go deeper.
-You might want to dig my Facebook account for better insights into my personal life.

-#### A peek into my thoughts...
-Ever since I was introduced to the *exploration vs exploitation* concept in Reinforcement Learning, I have tried to justify all my actions under this philosophy.
-Is that how all humans work?
-Let's consider each human life to be a trial.
-Through each and every step in life, we are trying to get better.
-In the early phases, we are trying to explore different work profiles and the success rate would be fairly low.
-Once we have figured out our career, we constantly exploit the same strategy (profession) to gain more success (earn more?).
-Now, there are several intricacies to this analogy and also a possibility for this model to be totally irrelevant.
-The following questions might help us dig deeper on this.

-* Are we living in a simulation?
-If yes, who's the one playing it?
-* How can we account for the exceptions?
-* How do we mathematically model the world?
-Would such simulation result in any meaningful prediction?
-* Damn! it's  too complicated

-In a computer simulation, you have the liberty to run as many trials as you wish to but you have just one life.

-If I ever find myself considerably free, I would push for a blog on these random thoughts.
+I will be graduating in June 2018 with a B.Tech. degree in Mechanical Engineering from IIT Madras.
+Four years at IIT Madras has been an amazing journey, making me realize several things about myself and how world works.
+Anveshak - the Mars rover design team has been my major investment during these 4 years and you can find more about it in "My Work" section.

+Eventually, I wish to get into academia to nourish my passion for research and innovation.
+Practicing private research would be my future ambition but the feasibility is still in question.

+Thanks for stopping by!